Ikemura-kei/RM2021-Tutorial/3_and_4_Hardware_FreeRTOS/instructions.md

 > Note: You can even come to our lab to write your code and test any time you want.

 2. Demo that your code works to any one of the senior in the lab, once we confirmed that, you will recieve __full marks__.
 3. Push your code to your own repository (same as previous assignment), so that we can look at your implementation (just for reference).
+(Create a directory called `3&4_microcontroller_FreeRTOS`).

 > Update: We are probably going to move our lab to another location around Oct.27, by then you have a short period of time that you are not able to come.
 Exact date will be announced later. __CURRENTLY, YOU ARE FREE TO COME AT LEAST BEFORE OCT.25__.